thunlp/RECIPE/README.md

 (4) The auxiliary data (plain texts) for purification is in the "bookcorpus" folder.

 (5) The downstream SST-2 data is in the "data" folder.

+(6) For additional results and implementation details, please refer to the appendix.pdf file.